ITR Season 2025 Banner

 What is a TDS journal entry?

 TDS journal entry is an accounting entry that shows that TDS was deducted or paid by the business entity.
-These entries facilitate taxation by ensuring that the amounts for financial statements indicate the tax deducted at source and the resultant liabilities or receivables.
+These entries facilitate accurate tax compliances.
+It also ensures that the amounts for financial statements indicate the tax deducted at source and the resultant liabilities or receivables.

 How do you pass journal entries on TDS deduction?